Together in Christ: 'Thanksgiving and Assurance' — Colossians 1:9-10

 I love Paul's letter to the Colossians for several vital reasons:

-• He repeatedly exalts Jesus as the Messiah, our Lord and Savior Jesus Christ, Who created all things.
+• He repeatedly exalts Jesus as the Messiah, our Lord, the Creator and sustainer of all things.
+[1]

-• He reminded them that their conversion rescued them from the kingdom of darkness and transferred us into the Kingdom of his dear Son (Colossians 1:13).
-This happened because of their faith in the power of God and their participation in Jesus' death, burial, resurrection as they are baptized and raised into a new life (Colossians 2:12-13, 3:1-4).
+• He reminded them that God had rescued them at their conversion "from the kingdom of darkness and transferred them into the Kingdom of his dear Son."
+[2] This happened because of their faith in the power of God and their participation in Jesus' death, burial, resurrection as they are baptized and raised into a new life.
+[3]

-Even though Paul had never been to Colosse, he was a great blessing to them (and to us) through his letter and his prayers for them.
-Our verse reminds us of the incredible power of praying for new believers and sharing that prayer with them.
-In his prayer, Paul gave thanks daily for them — and they needed to know that.
-Paul prayed to reassure them that they could grow in wisdom and understanding about Jesus as they lived to please the Lord and produce His good fruit in their lives.
-At the same time, Paul is also reminded them to continue to grow in their relationship with God.
+Even though Paul had never been to Colossae, he was a great blessing to them (and to us) through his letter to them, assurance of them, and prayers for them.
+Our verses remind us of the incredible power of praying for new believers and sharing our prayers with them.
+Paul gave thanks daily for the Colossians.
+He prayed and told them about his prayers to reassure them they could grow in wisdom and understanding about Jesus as they lived to please the Lord and produced His good fruit in their lives.
+Paul also reminded them to continue to grow in their relationship with God.

 Isn't this what we need to do for our newer brothers and sisters in Christ?

-• Reassure them of their relationship with Jesus and growing in their understanding.
+• Reassure them of their relationship with Jesus as they grow in their understanding of Him.

 Today's Prayer

-Father, we ask your forgiveness for not watching after new believers with more passion, concern, and love.
-We don't want the deceiver and evil one to separate one of these precious lambs in your flock from Your people.
+Father, we ask Your forgiveness for not watching after new believers with more passion, concern, and love.
+We don't want the deceiver, the evil one, to separate one of these precious lambs in Your flock from Your people.
 We don't want them discouraged or downhearted.
-So, dear Father, use me to be a loving friend to new believers as I pray for them, encourage them as they grow, and reassure them that they can and will grow in their knowledge and likeness to Jesus as they pursue Him as their Savior and Lord.
-Thank you for Paul's example of showing this loving concern for Your people.
+So, dear Father, use me to be a loving friend to new believers as I pray for them, encourage them as they grow, and reassure them that they can and will grow in their knowledge of Jesus and their likeness to Him as they pursue Him as their Savior and Lord.
+Thank You for Paul's example of loving concern for Your people.
 In Jesus' name, I pray and ask for this grace.
 Amen.

 Related Scripture Readings